oVirt/ovirt-site/source/documentation/how-to/networking/changing-engine-hostname.html.md

          # /usr/share/ovirt-engine/setup/bin/ovirt-engine-rename

 It's otopi-based.
-This means, among other things, that it looks similar to the new engine-setup/cleanup, and provides similar logging, options, etc.
+This means, among other things, that it looks similar engine-setup/cleanup, and provides similar logging, options, etc.

 Options specific to it: